bormgruppe/JavaSQL/README.md

 If not, use your IDE of choice to bring the *.jar into your build path.

-Alternatively, simply check out the entirety of the source code into your project.
+### Dependencies ###

+The core of the library (generation of SQL) does not depend on anything but standard java.

+You may use any class that implements the IConnection interface, or generate your own DB query functions, using only the generated SQL strings.

+There are no data base drivers shipped with this library, to use the DBConnection class, you need to provide a driver matching your database.

+    dependencies {
+        compile group: 'net.sourceforge.jtds', name: 'jtds', version: '1.3.1' // Microsoft SQL Server (TSql) compile group: 'mysql', name: 'mysql-connector-java', version: '5.1.6' // MySql compile group: 'org.xerial', name: 'sqlite-jdbc', version: '3.8.7' // SQLite ..
+    }

 ## QuickStart ##

-To get started, create a query factory of your choice.
+To get started, create a query builder of your choice.
 From this the value- and source factory can be derived.

-    IQueryFactory fac = new TSqlQueryFactory();
+    TSqlQueryBuilder builder = new TSqlQueryBuilder();
-    IValueFactory value = fac.value();
+    TSqlValueFactory value = builder.value();
-    ISourceFactory source = fac.source();
+    TSqlSourceFactory source = builder.source();

 It's all SQL from there..